Welcome to PayPal!

 If you choose to dispute a transaction with PayPal and we decide against you, you can seek to pursue the dispute with your card issuer later.
 If PayPal does not make a final decision on your claim until after your card issuer's deadline for filing a dispute, and because of our delay you recover less than the full amount you would have been entitled to recover from the card issuer, we will reimburse you for the remainder of your loss (minus any amount you have already recovered from the seller or your card issuer).
 Before contacting your card issuer or filing a dispute with PayPal, you should contact the seller to attempt to resolve your issue in accordance with the seller’s return policy.

-If you use your PayPal account to receive payments for the sale of goods or services or accept donations, the balance resulting from such payments corresponds to e-money balance.
+If you use your PayPal account to receive payments for the sale of goods or services or to receive donations, the balance resulting from such payments corresponds to e-money balance.
 You must pay any applicable fees for receiving the funds.

 When you receive a payment from a buyer located abroad, the amount will be converted to Brazilian Reais at the moment of the transaction.
 The currency conversions will be performed in accordance with section International Payments.